ahmedgaafer/TS-Data-Structures/README.md

 - **_.getSize()_** => Returns the size of the heap;
 - **_.view()_** => Prints the array of the heap;

-//This section -Graph- is currently invalid we are working on updating it

 ### Graph:

 ```ts